jonmldr/grumphp-doctrine-task/README.md

 ### Version 2.1
 - Added PHP8 support
 - Added `ExtensionLoader`, see [Configuration](#Configuration).
-The service definition can be removed if you add the ExtensionLoader to your `grumphp.yml`.
+The service definition can be removed if you add the ExtensionLoader to your `grumphp.yml`
+- Added the `console_path` option

 ### Version 2.0
 - Updated to GrumPHP 1.x